Glaucoma

 Closed angle glaucoma, (also called acute glaucoma or angle closure glaucoma), accounts for about 9 percent of all glaucoma cases and occurs when the opening between the cornea and iris narrows, such that the fluid cannot get to the trabecular meshwork and normal drainage channels.
 This narrowing results in fluid build-up and intraocular pressure.
 The fluid build-up happens very quickly.

+Anyone can get glaucoma, but some people are at higher risk than others.
 People at highest risk are those with any of the following:

-- Age older than 40
+- Age older than 60

 - Farsightedness or nearsightedness